Glitchii/tempfile-site/README.md

 ```
 For the expiry date, you can either use a timestamp string or a number with a unit eg. `3m` for 3 minutes, `1w` for a week, `1mo` for 1 month or `2002-05-19T:08:00.000Z` for my birthday (just make sure it's not in the past)

-To use a custom filename, use a form argument with a name parameter (`-F name=file-name`). filenames should not have special characters that aren't url friendly&mdash;in other words, it should follow this pattern `[a-z0-9-_\.]`.
+To use a custom filename, use a form argument with a name parameter (`-F name=file-name`).
+Filenames should not have special characters that aren't url friendly, in other words, it should follow this pattern `[a-z0-9-_\.]`.

 **Other options:**
 ```yaml